top of page

 “I’m not sure, let me contact the rescue agency and I’ll get back to you.”

 I pull up the rescue agency’s email on my phone and send another email.
-“Hi Julie,” I write.
-She has the same name as me, so I’ve been taking this as a good sign, “It’s Juliana again.
+“Hi Ana,” I write.
+She has almost the same name as I do, so I’ve been taking this as a good sign, “It’s Juliana again.
 A couple of questions.
 When is the dog’s birthday and how much does she weigh?
 I think I should get a crate.”

 She quickly writes back.
 “Yes, you definitely need a crate.
 You must put the crate in your car so the dog can ride home in it.
 And we’re not sure of her weight or her birthday.
 The vet has her at approximately six months old.”